DukeLearningInnovation/duke-sakai-skins/README.md

+### 11.x branch

+It looks like I lost the source files for the 11 skins... probably not worth it to reverse engineer them from the compiled version.
+Looks like [https://github.com/DukeLearningInnovation/duke-sakai-skins/commit/db49c3c8e2588ccfedaf84b42ddf5b6524ae161a](https://github.com/DukeLearningInnovation/duke-sakai-skins/commit/db49c3c8e2588ccfedaf84b42ddf5b6524ae161a) was the last commit from 11 that had the uncompiled files.

+For the time being, I'm writing CSS overrides to the end of tool.css in each target/skin-name folder

-### 11.x and 12.0 branch
+### 12.0 branch

-`src` contains the source files for the skins.
+`src` was pulled from contains the source files for the skins.
 Final edits are placed here and compiled for deployment

 `dev` contains temporary versions for testing and development